dotnet/docs-maui/docs/essentials/sensors.md

 - `UI`\
 Rate suitable for general user interface.

-## Sensor event handlers
+### Sensor event handlers

-Event handlers added to sensor events aren't guaranteed to run on the UI thread.
+Event handlers added to sensors with either `Game` or `Fastest` sensor speeds aren't guaranteed to run on the UI thread.
 If the event handler needs to access user-interface elements, use the [`MainThread.BeginInvokeOnMainThread`](main-thread.md) method to run that code on the UI thread.

 ## Accelerometer